 Jealousy puts a negative spin on the Golden Rule by thinking along these lines:

 “I’ve done this for you, now I expect you to do this for me.”

 That’s no Golden Rule, that’s blackmail.

-If a group of jealous people had a conversation with Jesus and Jesus would ask them pointblank: “What is up with you guys?
+If a group of jealous people had a conversation with Jesus and He would ask them pointblank: “What is up with you guys?
 Is there anything I can do to help?
 You don’t seem to enjoy life very much.”
-Their answer would sound something like this: “How about some fairness when you created us!
+Their reply would probably be: “How about some fairness when you created us!
 You have lathered some with gifts and talents, and others you seem to have overlooked.
-Give to us as you have given to others, that is Your Golden Rule, right?”
+Give to us as what you have given to others – that is Your Golden Rule, right?”
 Jesus looked at each of them compassionately before He answered their question with a question of His own: “Why would you have a problem with my generosity?”

 The Golden Rule is not so golden when misinterpreted.
 We are golden if we show some self-respect.
 Respecting ourselves, we will develop respect for others.
 And by cherishing our own gifts we will enjoy a newfound appreciation for other people’s talents without interfering jealousy.
 As we learn to embrace ourselves we will more generously embrace others.